Past Presentations

 FEBRUARY 10, 2024

-A panel of FGG members will draw from their individual experiences and identify valuable tips for preparation and exploration while in Finland.
+A panel of FGG members shared their experiences and identified valuable tips for preparation and exploration while in Finland.
 Frequently, it involves connecting the dots, although family history and spontaneous connections may come to you.
-Drawing from our collective experiences, we will provide valuable tips for finding leads to our ancestry and current relatives.
+Drawing from our collective experiences, we hope we provided valuable tips for finding leads to your ancestry and current relatives.

 20th CENTURY WAR IN FINLAND